duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

     duckiebot $ find -exec touch \{\} \;

-After that retry running the `make fuses` command.
+After that, retry running the `make fuses` command.

 Continue removing all temporary files, so everything has to be compiled freshly by running: